-Higher magnitude of public expenditure on interventions pertaining to women's safety: The low magnitude of public spending is an important constraint affecting the coverage and quality of services.
-It has also adversely impacted the availability of human resources and infrastructure for implementation of programmes and services in policing, public transport and crisis response mechanisms.
-It is thus important to step up budgetary resources for interventions in these sectors
+Higher magnitude of public expenditure on interventions pertaining to women's safety: The low magnitude of public spending is an important constraint affecting the coverage and quality of services and the availability of human resources and infrastructure for implementation of programmes and services in policing, public transport and crisis response mechanisms.
+It is thus important to step up budgetary resources for interventions in these sectors.